renukagour/Testbook/DailyClasses/Backend/Node/notes.md

  hypertext-- the content will be shown in browser Application layer Protocol

+  it's a set of rules that allows users to transfer files over the web.
+HTTP is the foundation of the World Wide Web (WWW) and is used to load web pages using hypertext links

 HTTPS ==> HTTP Secured --provides more security than old version URL - Universal Resource Locator -- that will be in search bar like localhost:5000

 FS ==> To do Operations on Files
        Operations like read, write
+        system files as well as local files.

 HW ==> Backend live class 4
+       searching of some files which dsa will be used?

+Stream ==> bina ruke service provide karte ho match dekh pate ho.

+Expreess --> third party module --  node js framework --